-Charts 2, 3, and 4 display the data for education programs by site.
+Charts 2, 3, and 4 display the three difference aspects of education programming by site.
 Chart 2 presents the total number of youth served in education programs, Chart 3 presents the number of hours of education programming offered by site, and Chart 4 presents the number of education programs at each site.
-In some instances, decreases in the "number of youth served" or "number of programs offered" represent inaccuracies with monthly data reporting rather than zero youth being served or zero programs being offered.
+In some instances, decreases in the "number of youth served" or "number of programs offered" represent inaccuracies or inconsistencies with monthly data reporting rather than zero youth being served or zero programs being offered.